 It’s a no-fuss recipe that’ll have you feeling like a pro.
 Plus, your family will love it, and they might even think you’ve got secret kitchen tricks!

-- Add the Cornmeal: Slowly pour in the cornmeal, stirring constantly with a whisk to avoid lumps.
+- Step 2: Add the Cornmeal: Slowly pour in the cornmeal, stirring constantly with a whisk to avoid lumps.
 Once mixed, reduce heat to medium-low.

-- Cook and Stir: Simmer for 15-20 minutes, stirring occasionally with a spoon to prevent sticking.
-Lower heat if it starts to splatter.
+- Step 3: Simmer and Stir: Let it cook for 15-20 minutes, stirring occasionally to prevent sticking.

-- Add the Butter: Stir in butter or olive oil until melted and smooth.
+- Step 5: Add the Butter: Stir in butter or olive oil until melted and smooth.
 Taste and adjust salt if needed.

-- Serve: Pour the polenta onto a board or serving dish.
+- Step 6: Serve: Pour the polenta onto a board or serving dish.
 Let it set for 5-10 minutes before slicing, or serve hot straight from the dish.

 What to make with polenta leftovers?